Copyright Registration Law and Your Art

 Pros and Cons of Registering Your Art

-Pretty much all artists believe that their art is automatically copyrighted at the moment of its completion and protected from acts of infringement-- and they're right, it is.
+Pretty much all artists believe their art is automatically copyrighted the instant it's completed and protected from acts of infringement-- and they're right, it is.
 According to United States Copyright Law, and quoting from the copyright.gov website, your art is considered copyright protected from "the moment it is created and fixed in a tangible form that it is perceptible either directly or with the aid of a machine or device."
 Sounds like everything's peachy and you're covered, right?
 Not so fast.

-Yes, your art is automatically copyrighted, but believing that no further action is necessary in terms of formally registering it with the United States Copyright Office can be a major league mistake.
-The facts are that according to Copyright Law, formally registering works of art is far more advantageous over not registering them in several very substantial ways.
+Yes, your art is automatically copyrighted, but believing that no further action is necessary in terms of formally registering it with the United States Copyright Office can be a major mistake.
+According to Copyright Law, formally registering works of art is far more advantageous over not registering them in several very substantial ways.
 Before getting into specifics here, be aware that only certain types of art are likely to be infringed upon.
 Most art has little or no appeal to infringers.
 Why?
 Because infringers almost always do what they do to make money, and tend to only steal images that are capable of generating income in one way or another.
-However the opposite may also be the case-- taking images to use on websites or in film sets where the benefits or profit potential may be less straightforward.
-No matter what the circumstances, the broader the appeal of your art and the easier your imagery and compositions are for people to understand and appreciate (and appropriate), the more concerned you should be about registering them.
-This is especially true if your images are so attractive that people actively attempt to acquire and display them in various ways.
+However the opposite can also take place-- where infringers take images to use on websites or in film sets where the benefits or profit potential may be less straightforward.
+No matter what the circumstances, the broader the appeal of your art and the easier your imagery and compositions are for people to recognize, understand and appreciate (and appropriate), the more concerned you should be about registering them.
+This is especially true if your images are so attractive that people actively attempt to take and display them in various ways.

-The artists who have to be most concerned about infringement are those whose images have somewhat of a mass or commercial appeal, and are easy and conducive to being copied-- particularly onto other mediums such as T-shirts, coffee mugs, shoes, bags, skateboards, or similar types of mass-produced merchandise that have the potential to be salable across wide ranges of the population.
+The artists who have to be most concerned about infringement are those whose images or designs have somewhat of a mass or commercial appeal, and are easy and conducive to being copied-- particularly onto other mediums such as T-shirts, coffee mugs, shoes, bags, skateboards, or similar types of mass-produced merchandise that have the potential to be salable across wide ranges of the population.
+Having a large online following may be a determining factor as well.
 Also vulnerable is art with creatures, characters or settings that could conceivably be "borrowed" and replicated in films, animation, comics or video games... or even in the work of other artists.
-If you make art with any of these characteristics or components, registering the copyrights is highly recommended.
+Having a large online following may be a determining factor as well.
+If you've got a respectable fan base and make art with any of these characteristics or components, registering the copyrights is generally recommended.

 Another indication that copyrighting your art would be a good idea is if you've developed a particular type of look or composition or subject matter that is identified as being uniquely yours, especially if it's becoming increasingly popular with collectors.
 Although you can't register "style" itself, you can register any number of works of art that are done in your own unique style.
 This protects you against infringers who decide to copy one or more of them for their own personal benefits.
 Imitation is the sincerest form of flattery, they say, but if it begins to detract from your bottom line, then defending your interests will likely become necessary at some point.
 And the sooner you recognize that a possibility exists for appropriating and capitalizing on your artworks, the better.